fbacchella/ovirtcmd/README.md

 Used to start the upgrade of a server.
 It can refresh the upgrade status using `-r`.
-If a host is not already in maintenance status, it will put it in that mode, waiting for it to finish migration of the vm.
+If a host is not already in maintenance status, it will put it in that mode, waiting for it to finish migration of the all vms.
 It's default is to wait for the end of the upgrade and leave the host in maintenance state.

     Options: